About Me

 If you’re still reading . . .

-A little on where I’m coming from: I grew up in New York and studied literature at Cornell University, where I discovered Walt Whitman.
+A little on where I’m coming from: I grew up in New York and studied literature at Cornell University.
 For several years, I taught English abroad and traveled – in Spain first, then in Ecuador and Argentina.
 Later, I earned a master’s in journalism and filed feature stories for daily newspapers in North Carolina.
 Then, I began to travel and write as a career, beginning at the southern tip of South America and working my way up to Canada.
-Along the way, I trained in digital photography.
-I often shoot for my stories, and all of the photos featured on the site are my own.
+Along the way, I trained in digital photography and video.
+I often shoot for my stories, and the photos featured on the site are my own.